twwhite84/logger-app/README.md

-# Aiven Web Monitor Homework

-This app consists of two runnable files, Main.py and LogReader.py
+# Website Availability Logger

+This app monitors website status by pinging given URLs, categorising the response and logging to console, disk or a Kafka service.

 To set up:
 - Clone this repo to a new directory
 - Set up a new venv virtual environment
 - Install dependencies from the manifest: pip install -r requirements.txt
-- You need to modify Loggers.py lines 59-62 to be your correct Kafka service details
-- These details also need to be updated in lines 3-6 of LogReader.py
-- By default, Kafka certificates are expected to be in the directory "certs"
+- Default loggers are the console and disk logger, this can be changed on Main.py line 72
+- To use the Kafka logger, add it in Main.py line 72 with the service URL, topic name and certificates directory

 To use:
 - Make a new json file with a list of websites and optional regexes.
 For demonstration see config-example.json
 - To start monitoring your websites, run python Main.py your-config-file.json
 - By default, logging will be to console and to Kafka every 10 seconds.
-- A class DiskLogger() can be added on line 70 of Main.py
-- The monitoring frequency can be adjust on line 69 of Main.py
+- The monitoring frequency can be adjusted on Main.py line 71
-- To consume what has been uploaded to Kafka, run LogReader.py in a new terminal tab
+- To check your Kafka log, run KafkaReader.py <service_url> <topic_name> <certs_dir>
-- LogReader will poll Kafka until you press Ctrl+C / Command+C
+- KafkaReader will poll your Kafka service until you press Ctrl+C / Command+C

-Regarding the email on AI use, I did use GPT to help debug a JSON schema.
-I copied a generated schema into it and asked why it was missing required urls.
-It informed me about use of the "anyOf" modifier, and using this seems to have fixed the bug.
-I have left a note in ConfigReader.py about this.